dkandalov/limited-wip/README.md

 ## Auto-revert
-Every `N` minutes all changes in the current change list are automatically reverted.
+ - Timer starts as soon as there are any changes in version control.
-You should make all necessary changes and commit before the timeout.
-Timer is reset on each commit.
+ - Timer resets when there are no more changes (because of commit, revert or undo).
-Initially, auto-revert is stopped.
-To start/stop countdown until revert click on auto-revert widget in the statusbar or run `Start/stop auto-revert` action.
+ - When timer reaches 0 seconds, all changes are automatically reverted.

 This constraint has been used at [code retreats](https://twitter.com/coderetreat) with 5 minute timeout for quite a few years.
-It has been also useful on large scale enterprise projects with longer timeout (e.g. 30, 60, 120 minutes).
+It has been useful on large scale enterprise projects with longer timeouts (e.g. 30, 60, 120 minutes).
+And it also seems to work well in combination with TCR.

 You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can:
  - enable/disable component (it is disabled by default)